 The 94 projects received state payments totaling \$12.7 million from QTI during the review period.
-There was an estimated 12,156 new project jobs created with an average annual wage of \$79,020.
+DEO reports there was an estimated 12,156 new project jobs created with an average annual wage of \$79,020.
 The average wage level is higher than reported in 2014 and 2017.
-The economic activity associated with the capital investment and jobs generated a net increase in state revenues of \$68.04 million.
+The economic activity associated with the capital investment and jobs generated an increase in state revenues of \$55.30 million.